natir/iitiiri/paper/paper.md

 # Summary

-Intersection searching between sets of intervals is a useful task for many bioinformatics problems, such as finding the regions of interest affected by a variant, or even calculating the coverage of the same type of region.
+Intersection search between sets of intervals is a useful task for many bioinformatics problems, such as finding the regions of interest affected by a variant, or even calculating the coverage of the same type of region.

 Several tools already exist to address these issues as bedtools, bedtk and iitii.
 Iitiiri reuse idea from bedtk and iitii and implements them in the Rust language to take advantage of its parallelization capabilities, to improve performances in building time.